 Occurrences: Promotional Video

-Double bassist, composer, bandleader, promoter and educator Euan Burton has been a lynchpin figure on the Scottish Jazz scene for nearly a decade, working also across a multitude of genres and collaborating with like-minded creative artists from around the globe.
-As well as being a first call bassist with many of Scotland's most high profile jazz artists, Burton has been seen and heard recently with such US heavyweights as Ari Hoenig and Jonathan Kreisburg.
-His playing boasts a beautiful touch and warm tone, a measured assurance in his improvisations, and a solid foundation when in support mode.
-As a composer, Burton marries a wonderful blend of heart and mind, providing playful yet tricksy structures on which his band members take great flight.
-Occurrences is Burton's debut WWR release and the album represents his most conceptual and mature musical statement to date.
+Double bassist, composer, producer, bandleader and promoter Euan Burton has been a lynchpin figure on the Scottish jazz and folk scenes for nearly a decade.
+As well as being a first call bassist in his native country, Burton has also toured with US musicians such as Ari Hoenig, Walter Smith III and Jonathan Kreisburg.
+His bass playing features a fluid touch and warm tone, a measured assurance in his improvisations and a solid foundation when in support mode.
+As a composer, Burton marries the heart and mind equally, providing playful yet tricksy structures on which his band members take great flight.
+Occurrences is Burton's debut Whirlwind release and his most mature statement to date.

 "Occurrences was written as a suite but it can also be thought of as seven pieces.
 Each piece functions like a chapter helping the story to progress," Burton continues.
 "That's certainly how I'm feeling this record, but the idea was to create a story in which the listener can relate each part to the whole, and can transfer stories from their own life into the music, but to mean something unique and personal to their own experience.
 My number one concern throughout the entire process of conceiving this record was that of the listener and how the music comes across to them.
 Is it connecting?
 Is this section furthering the story?
 I was trying to think like a film director or screenwriter in some ways, developing a narrative, pacing it right for the audience and leaving space for the actors to make their roles their own while nudging them in the right direction."